trivnguyen/trivnguyen/README.md

 # Tri Nguyen's Github Profile

 Hello hello!
 I'm a Ph.D. candidate at the MIT Kavli Institute for Astrophysics and Space Research.
 I'm also a Pre-Doctoral Researcher at the Center for Computational Astrophysics (CCA) at the Flatiron Institute.
-I'm interested in using machine learning to understanding structure formation in the Universe.
+I'm interested in using machine learning to understand structure formation in the Universe.

 I'm currently working with Prof. Lina Necib at MIT and Prof. Rachel Sommerville at CCA on various projects: